crypto101/book/src/block-ciphers.rst

 .. canned_admonition::
    :from_template: advanced

-AES consists of several independent steps.
+AES includes several independent steps.
 At a high level, AES is a :term:`substitution-permutation network`.

 Key schedule
 ''''''''''''

-AES requires separate keys for each round in the next steps.
-The key schedule is the process which AES uses to derive 128-bit keys for each round from one master key.
+The next steps show how AES requires separate keys for each round.
+In the key schedule process, AES derives 128-bit keys for each round from one master key.

-First, the key is separated into 4 byte columns.
-The key is rotated and then each byte is run through an S-box (substitution box) that maps it to something else.
+First, the key separates into 4 byte columns.
+The key rotates and each byte runs through an S-box (substitution box), which maps it to something else.
 Each column is then XORed with a round constant.
 The last step is to XOR the result with the previous round key.

-The other columns are then XORed with the previous round key to produce the remaining columns.
+The next columns are XORed with the previous round key to produce the remaining columns.

 SubBytes
 ''''''''

-SubBytes is the step that applies the S-box (substitution box) in AES.
+The AES SubBytes step applies to the S-box (substitution box).
-The S-box itself substitutes a byte with another byte, and this S-box is applied to each byte in the AES state.
+The S-box substitutes a byte with another byte, and the S-box is applied to each byte in the AES state.

-It works by taking the multiplicative inverse over the Galois field, and then applying an affine transformation so that there are no values :math:`x` so that :math:`x \xor S(x) = 0` or :math:`x \xor S(x)=\texttt{0xff}`.
+The SubBytes formula takes the multiplicative inverse over the Galois field.
+An affine transformation applies so that there are no values :math:`x`, additionally :math:`x \xor S(x) = 0` or :math:`x \xor S(x)=\texttt{0xff}`.
-To rephrase: there are no values of :math:`x` that the substitution box maps to :math:`x` itself, or :math:`x` with all bits flipped.
-This makes the cipher resistant to linear cryptanalysis, unlike the earlier DES algorithm, whose fifth S-box caused serious security problems.  [#]_
+To rephrase, there are no values of :math:`x` that the substitution box maps to :math:`x` itself, nor to :math:`x` with all bits flipped.
+This creates a cipher resistant to linear cryptanalysis.
+It is unlike the earlier DES algorithm with a fifth S-box that caused serious security problems.  [#]_

 .. figure:: Illustrations/AES/SubBytes.svg
    :align: center

 .. [#]
-   In its defense, linear attacks were not publicly known back when DES was designed.
+   In its defense, linear attacks were publicly unknown back when DES was designed.

 ShiftRows
 '''''''''

-After having applied the SubBytes step to the 16 bytes of the block, AES shifts the rows in the :math:`4 \times 4` array:
+After applying the SubBytes step to the 16 bytes of the block, AES shifts the rows in a :math:`4 \times 4` array:

 .. figure:: Illustrations/AES/ShiftRows.svg
    :align: center